antonfirsov/docs/2020/03-Mar/Roslyn/Roslyn.md

     ![Create New Project Dialog](create-new-project-dialog.png)

 3. Name your project **BraceAnalyzer** and click OK.
-The solution should contain 3 projects: BraceAnalyzer, BraceAnalyzer.Test, BraceAnalyzer.Vsix.
+The solution should contain 3 projects: BraceAnalyzer, BraceAnalyzer.Test, and BraceAnalyzer.Vsix.

     ![Analyzer Solution Layout](analyzer-solution-layout.png)

     * BraceAnalyzer: This is the core analyzer project that contains the default analyzer implementation that reports a diagnostic for all type names that contain any lowercase letter.
     * BraceAnalyzer.Test: This is a unit test project that lets you make sure your analyzer is producing the right diagnostics and fixes.
-    * BraceAnalyzer.
-Vsix: The VSIX project bundles the analyzer into an extension package (.vsix file).
+    * BraceAnalyzer.Vsix: The VSIX project bundles the analyzer into an extension package (.vsix file).
 This is the startup project in the solution.

-4. In the Solution Explorer, open **Resources.resx** in the BraceAnalyzer project.
+4. In the **Solution Explorer**, open **Resources.resx** in the BraceAnalyzer project.
 This displays the resource editor.
 5. Replace the existing resource string values for AnalyzerDescription, AnalyzerMessageFormat, and AnalyzerTitle with the following strings:

     * Change AnalyzerDescription to `Enclose statement with curly braces`.